 In Austria, mid-sized stores and other businesses will reopen on May 1, while “presentation venues in the artistic and cultural field” and “definitely museums” will be given the go-ahead in the middle of the month, said Austria’s Vice-Chancellor, Werner Kogler.
 State-run institutions such as the Kunsthistorisches Museum and the Belvedere, home to Gustav Klimt’s masterpiece The Kiss, have agreed to postpone their openings to July 1.

-Italian Prime Minister Giuseppe Conte said that starting May 4, parks and gardens will reopen and people will be able to visit relatives living in the same region.
-If all goes well, stores and museums will open May 18, and restaurants, bars, cafes, and salons on June 1, he said.
+Italian Prime Minister Giuseppe Conte said that starting May 4, parks and gardens will reopen, and people will be able to visit relatives living in the same region.
+If all goes well, stores and museums will open on May 18th, and restaurants, bars, cafes, and salons on June 1, he said.

 According to Art Newspaper, a Belgian museum director says he welcomes the opportunity for his gallery to act as a “test room” for cultural institutions opening up post-lockdown in the wake of the coronavirus crisis.
 The Museum van Hedendaagse Kunst (MHKA) in Antwerp plans to re-open on 19 May in line with the guidelines issued by the National Security Council, which includes the Belgian prime minister and Minister-Presidents from the regions.